ericyan534-dev/resonaite/README.md

 4. **Stereo Mix** — Haas-effect widening, decorrelated noise, soft limiting, and naturalness quality gates (delta < 0.06)

 Presets: `focus_beta_18hz`, `focus_adhd_pink`, `focus_adhd_brown`, `relax_alpha_10hz`, `sleep_delta_2hz`, `sleep_theta_6hz`

-## Evidence and Limitations

-Being explicit about what this project has and has not established:

-**Implemented and verifiable in this repository**
-- The CIM signal-processing pipeline, including the filtering, modulation, noise, and stereo stages described above, with measurable naturalness quality gates.
-- Closed-loop plumbing: EEG samples are read from a NeuroSky MindWave, derived metrics are computed, and CIM parameters are adjusted from them at runtime.
-- AI track generation, offline-capable PWA playback, and the loudness-normalized library.

-**Hypothesized, not demonstrated**
-- That the embedded modulation produces any specific neural entrainment in the listener.
-- That the closed-loop adaptation improves focus, relaxation, or sleep relative to unmodulated music, or to a placebo.
-- That the derived EEG metrics (Engagement Index, Alpha Dominance, Theta/Beta Ratio) are valid measures of the cognitive states their names suggest.

-**Not done**
-- No clinical trial, controlled study, IRB review, or regulatory assessment of any kind.
-- No blinded or placebo-controlled comparison.
-- No validation against research-grade EEG.
-A consumer single-channel headset is a convenience sensor and is sensitive to motion and contact artifacts.

-The frequency presets are informed by published literature on auditory beat stimulation, but that literature is itself mixed, and **no claim is made that this implementation reproduces any published effect**.
-Treat the outputs as an audio experience, not an intervention.

 ## License